 Cryptocurrency providers planning to launch or expand card programs “may find it challenging to perform currency conversion.”
 They note that Mastercard considers “a critical step preceding settlement” on its network.
 In that regard, the company believes the commitment made to Evolve, Paxos, and Circle “solves this challenge” for participants across the industry, they noted.

 Mastercard makes evident the role of its partners.

 As noted at the outset, Mastercard teamed up with several industry companies to kick off pilot testing.
 Mastercard hopes the new enhancements will attract more companies from the traditional financial sector and cryptocurrencies.

 In the companies chosen to facilitate card issuance, Mastercard reports that it is in talks with Evolve Bank & Trust and Metropolitan Commercial Bank.
 Concerning technology related to cryptocurrency wallets and custody services, they are working with Uphold and BitPay.
 While to support processing and program management, they partnered with Apto Payments and Galileo Financial Technologies.

 Mastercard’s approval of stablecoins and bitcoin

-It also announced that it would allow merchants affiliated with Mastercard to receive payments in cryptocurrencies by the year's end through its network.
+It also announced that it would allow merchants affiliated with Mastercard to receive cryptocurrency payments through its network by the year’s end.